Overview

 in July, 2003 in Townsville. |

-Benefits to Council Demonstrates Councils commitment to
+Benefits Demonstrates a cities commitment to social sustainability,

-social sustainability, and developing social capital.
+and developing social capital.

 Development